 Mental health in pregnancy

-- pregnant women who have had mental health problems in the
+- any pregnant woman who has had a mental health problem in the past

 - mental health problems in pregnancy